-As a regulated business, CBAM is required to take all appropriate steps to identify and to prevent or manage Conflicts of Interest, i.e. conflicting interests which may arise in the course of providing services to clients.
-CBAM's Compliance department maintains a conflicts of interest register which is reviewed by senior management at the Risk & Compliance Committee (RCC).
+As a regulated business, we are required to take all appropriate steps to identify and to prevent or manage conflicts of interest, ie conflicting interests which may arise in the course of providing services to clients.
+Our Compliance department maintains a conflicts of interest register which is reviewed by senior management at the Risk & Compliance Committee (RCC).
 The RCC reviews the register at least annually, or upon any material change.
 Periodic monitoring of the disclosed conflicts is also undertaken.
-Where we do identify a conflict of interest, we will always aim to act in accordance with our obligation to treat customers fairly.
+Where we do identify a conflict of interest, we will always aim to act in accordance with the best interests of clients in accordance with our obligation to treat customers fairly.

-We have a Conflicts of Interest Policy that is publicly available on our website, closebrothersam.com.
+We have a Conflicts of Interest Policy that is publicly available on our website.
 This summarises the main conflicts in our business and how we mitigate them.

-Close Brothers Asset Management is a trading name of Close Asset Management Limited (Registered number: 01644127) and Close Asset Management (UK) Limited (Registered number: 02998803).
+Close Brothers Asset Management is a trading name of Close Asset Management Limited and Close Asset Management (UK) Limited.
 Both companies are part of the Close Brothers Group plc group of companies, are registered in England and Wales and are authorised and regulated by the Financial Conduct Authority.
 Registered office: 10 Crown Place, London EC2A 4FT.
 VAT registration number: 245 5013 86.